feludwig/pgsql-omt-schema/README.md

 Also, this "adapting" from one table layout to the other is difficult and will always be a moving target.
-For now this script is best-effort and I try do document differences.
+This script is best-effort and I try do document differences.
 Changes requiring significant performance loss will probably not be considered.